-Week One: Your first session starts with an introduction to archery and a safety briefing to ensure you and your fellow beginners are kept safe.
+Your first session starts with an introduction to archery and a safety briefing to ensure you, your fellow beginners and coaches are kept safe.
 You will then be allocated a bow, arrows, quiver, arm guard and finger tab.
-After you have been shown the basics of archery it’s off to the shooting range where you will be given a demonstration on how to shoot a bow followed by ‘one on one’ instruction.
+It’s then off to the shooting range where you will be given a demonstration on how to shoot a recurve bow using the ‘T Draw’ shooting style, followed by ‘one on one’ instruction.

-Week Five: The last evening will be run as a mock club night.
-There will still be coaching available but the aim of this session is to give you a taste of what it’s like to shoot on a normal Tuesday/Thursday club night where you will be shooting alongside the instructors and other club members.
+This evening will be run as a mock club night and will provide an opportunity to refine your technique.
+There will still be coaching available but the aim of this session is to give you a taster of what it’s like to shoot on a normal Tuesday/Thursday club night where you will be shooting alongside the coaches and other club members.

 What options do you have after completion of the Course